xpsi-group/xpsi/docs/source/overview.rst

-The likelihood function has domain :math:`\mathbb{R}^{n}`, defined at each point :math:`\boldsymbol{\theta}` (optionally with finite local prior probability density) to a parametrised sampling distribution on the space of the data evaluated at the *fixed* dataset :math:`\mathcal{D}`.
+The likelihood function has domain :math:`\mathbb{R}^{n}`, defined at each point :math:`\boldsymbol{\theta}` (optionally with finite local prior probability density) by a parametrised sampling distribution on the space of the data evaluated at the *fixed* dataset :math:`\mathcal{D}`.
 The likelihood is defined by